NixRobotics/V5GyroExample/README.md

 7. Inertial sensors do not make the robot drive straight - you do!

 Adding an inertial sensor is a prerequisite for getting more accurate autonomous routines, but it is not sufficient.
-If you use a call such as turn_for() its operation completes after the call.
-Any subsequent errors due to mechanical imperfections in the robot will not be corrected.
+If you use a call such as SmartDrive.turn_for() its funcionality ends once the call completes.
+Any subsequent errors due to mechanical imperfections in the robot will not be corrected for.
 You will need to track the heading the sensor reports continuously and adjust accordingly.